stephenreynolds/frater/README.md

 ## Compiling to Executable

-If you are on Windows 10 x64, you can run `dotnet publish -c Release -r win10-x64` to create a .exe (which should be in bin/Release/../../rateanime.exe).
+If you are on Windows 10 x64, you can run `dotnet publish -c Release -r win10-x64` to create a .exe (which should be in bin/Release/../../frater.exe).

 For information on how to create an executable for your specific OS and architecture, see https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21.

-Similar to when running via `dotnet`, you can run `rateanime help` to get additional information.
+Similar to when running via `dotnet`, you can run `frater help` to get additional information.

 ## License